inferno-collection/Docs/docs/fire-alarm-reborn/developers/tool.md

 ![Controls](assets/controls.png)

 :::tip
-You must be in first-person to use the tool.
+You must be in first-person to use the FAR Tool.
 :::

 #### Left Mouse Button